Breakfast & Brunch | Snacks, Sides & Appetizers

 dinner made easy

 It’s simple, lightly sweetened, and reliably crunchy just like granola should be.
 It’s also made with pantry ingredients you probably already have and if not, it’s easily customizable.
 No extras you don’t need, no steps you’ll forget.
-Just a good, everyday homemade granola that works.
+Just a good, everyday homemade granola that tastes incredible.

 Ingredient Notes

-• Using both honey and maple syrup gives the granola a balanced sweetness and helps it crisp up nicely.
+• Using both honey and maple syrup gives the granola a balanced sweetness and helps it crisp and clump up nicely.

-• The coconut oil adds richness and helps everything toast evenly.
+• The coconut oil adds a light, clean richness and helps everything toast evenly, but you can also use butter (see the recipe tips below).

-• Pecans, almonds, sunflower seeds, and pumpkin seeds are my go to’s, but you can really toss in about anything.
+• Pecans, almonds, sunflower seeds, and pumpkin seeds are my go to’s, but you can really toss in about anything you’ve got, just keep the ratios the same.

 • Don’t skip the vanilla extract or the sea salt, they are essential for balancing out the flavors.